usaid-cs/yesterday-i-learned/random.md

 1. A [scotch egg](https://en.wikipedia.org/wiki/Scotch_egg) is a (no shell duh) egg wrapped in sausage meat and deep-fried breading.
 1. Presto GO bus passengers need to tap on their way out.
 1. A [euchrist](https://en.wikipedia.org/wiki/Eucharist) is just a communion.
-1. Flirting with a waitress is acceptable in some countries, if the waitress likes to be flirted by you.
 1. [Libation](https://en.wikipedia.org/wiki/Libation) is when you offer a liquid to a god.
 The Egyptians had huge milk bowls for that.
 1. Espresso is a pressure-derived coffee that can contain a blend of beans.
 Filter coffee is a gravity-derived coffee that can only contain one kind of bean.
 [Diluted to the same volume, filter coffee is better than americano](https://coffeeinfo.wordpress.com/americano-or-filter-coffee/).
 1. Baked beans are stewed.
 Apparently [they go on toast](https://en.wikipedia.org/wiki/Full_breakfast#England).